emmonh/arch-dotfiles/README.md

 # ls -l /etc/resolv.conf
 ```

-Once everything has been stablished, we enable the services to apply changes:
+Once everything has been stablished, services are enabled to apply changes:

 ```
 # systemctl enable --now iwd